 The Graduate School offers the Doctor of Audiology degree, which is a professional degree in the Speech, Language and Hearing Sciences department under the section of Communication Disorders.
 This is a clinical practice-based degree requiring both academic and clinical experience plus a one year off-campus full-time residency.
 Students are required to submit both an approved Plan of Study and a Report on the Final Examination for the Doctoral Degree, both approved by all advisory committee members.
 Once the student successfully completes the academic and residency components and applies for Graduation, the process of degree audit and conferral begins.

 An additional practice-based degree program offered is the Doctor of Physical Therapy.
 It is a post baccalaureate program, with the curriculum and clinical practices defined by the department.
-After satisfactory completion of the program, the department submits an approved advising report and the Report on the Final Examination for the Doctoral Degree to The Graduate School so the degree audit and conferral process can begin.
+After satisfactory completion of the program, the department submits an approved advising report and the Report on the Final Examination for the Doctoral Degree to the Registrar’s Office, Degree Audit, lower level so the degree audit and conferral process can begin.